THE SHEER DEPTH OF TALENT AND CREATIVITY OF MARGINALIZED HANDICRAFT PEOPLE OF KENYA.

 Recycled gift Items

-Create and develop Contemporary Ethnic jewellery products that satisfy the consumer’s desire for Value, Quality and Fashion, whilst taking care of our environment and creating opportunities for marginalized communities.
+Create and develop Contemporary Ethnic jewellery products that satisfy the consumer’s desire for Value, Quality breitling watches and Fashion replica watches, whilst taking care of our environment and creating opportunities for marginalized communities.

 To access gifted art, jewelery, craft and gift artisans, largely drawn from rural and slum communities, to wealth creating global markets.
 Capitalize on sustainable and recycled raw materials to develop an attractive and unique range of products that have a competitive edge in global markets.
 Access ethical markets with a human face that allow artisans to generate acceptable returns to their investments.